maxjosino/maxjosino/readme.md

 ### Hello 👋
 I'm a Brazilian Product Designer with Software engineering skills and distinctive experience working for early-stage (seed, series A, and B) startups.

-I'm currently the Founding Product Designer and first employee at Ground (Techstars and FFF).
-Previously, I was one of the first design hires at Nubank (NYSE: NU), and later joined Fast, backed by Stripe and Index Ventures.
+I'm currently the Founding Product Designer and first employee at [Ground](https://joinground.com/) (Techstars and FFF).
+Previously, I was one of the first design hires at [Nubank (NYSE: NU)](https://www.crunchbase.com/organization/nubank), and later joined Fast, backed by Stripe and Index Ventures.

+At Nubank, I helped shape the future of financial services in LATAM.
+I worked across Credit Card, Customer Support, and Payments, combining design and engineering to build experiences that now serve over 100 million customers.

+At Fast, I focused on scaling our Design System across teams and driving adoption among engineers and designers.
+I also designed the 1-Click Checkout experience and the Mobile SDK for merchants.

 ### Wanna chat?